Tsingpu Baisha Retreat / Tsutsumi & Associates

 -

-Architecture & Interior Design TeamTsutsumi & Associates (Yoshimasa Tsutsumi, Siming Li, Weiwei Shi, Lin Song, Jun Cu)
+Lead ArchitectsTsutsumi & Associates (Yoshimasa Tsutsumi, Siming Li, Weiwei Shi, Lin Song, Jun Cu)

 -